 Diane Rehm is a native Washingtonian who began her radio career in 1973 as a volunteer producer for WAMU 88.5, the NPR member-station in Washington, D.C.
 She was hired as an assistant producer and later became the host and producer of two health-oriented programs.
 In 1979, she began hosting WAMU’s local morning talk show, Kaleidoscope, which was renamed The Diane Rehm Show in 1984.

-Rehm has been named “Washingtonian of the Year,” one of Washington’s “100 Most Powerful Women,” and one of the “150 Most Influential People in Washington” by Washingtonian magazine.
-She has also been included several times on the magazine’s list of the “100 Most Powerful Women,” most recently in 2011.
-The daughter of Arab immigrants who settled in Washington in the early 20th century, Rehm was selected as Arab American of the Year by ACCESS in 2013 in celebration of her rich heritage.
+In 2010, Diane Rehm won a Personal Peabody Award, considered among the most prestigious and selective prizes in electronic media, for her more than 30 years in public broadcasting.
+Rehm has been also named “Washingtonian of the Year,” and one of the “150 Most Influential People in Washington” by Washingtonian magazine.
+She’s been included several times on the magazine’s list of the “100 Most Powerful Women,” most recently in 2013.
+Rehm, the daughter of Arab immigrants who settled in Washington in the early 20th century, was selected as Arab American of the Year by ACCESS in 2013 in celebration of her rich heritage.

 “I feel fortunate to have spent so many years in public broadcasting under the aegis of this fine University,” she told the graduates.
 “Our goals have been one and the same: to expand horizons, and to promote a deeper understanding of the world around us.”
+She has also been awarded honorary degrees from Virginia Theological Seminary, Washington College, McDaniel College, and Shepherd University.

-Rehm is a director emerita of the PEN/Faulkner Foundation and a trustee emerita of McDaniel College in Westminster, Md.
-She has been awarded honorary degrees from Virginia Theological Seminary, Washington College, McDaniel College, and Shepherd University.
+Rehm is a director emerita of the PEN/Faulkner Foundation and a trustee emerita of McDaniel College in Westminster, Maryland.